 My goal for being part of the Sierra Club Central Florida Group is to engage our community on important environmental issues.
 If you have any interesting environmental topics that you would like to present at our group’s monthly meetings, please feel free to contact me.
 Our public meetings are held on the third Wednesday of every month, free of charge, at the beautiful Leu Gardens, with doors opening at 6:30 p.m.
 We’re a group that loves learning, spreading the message, and being proactive!

 Jim Desmartin has been a member of the Sierra Club since 1980 in four different states and participated in local as well as National Sierra Club outings.
 From June 2010 to October 2015, he was the Treasurer of the Central Florida Group’s Inner City Outings/Inspiring Connections Outdoors (ICO) youth outings program.
 He became the Treasurer of the Central Florida Group in March 2016.

 Frank Gummey has been the Executive Committee Membership chair since October 2015.
 He graduated from the University of Central Florida with a B.A. in Interdisciplinary Studies which includes a minor in Urban & Regional Planning.
-Frank has interned and currently works in local government and has tutored college students.
 He enjoys biking and exploring the Wekiva River and is partial to natural lands.
 He does not own any pets but loves to visit cats and dogs while their owners are away.
 Frank’s friends help him decipher mysterious ingredients and keep him on a vegan diet.
 He was first involved in the Sierra Club through the Clean Water Summit and has relished the political committee training, meeting new environmentalists, and learning from many different expert speakers at meetings